Less than one month to go: deadline for historic single parent Parental Orders

 This Thursday marks World Child Contact Day, an annual event which highlights the difficulties faced by the many families who are affected by child residence and contact issues.
 When parents separate, it can be difficult to reach an amicable agreement... [read more...

 Contrary to popular belief, there’s no such thing as common law marriage.
 In fact, the legal status of common law spouse – or the belief that couples who live together have the same rights as married couples – is a myth.
 As a cohabitee, you don’t... [read more...

 It’s a common misconception that prenups are only for the wealthy.
 Indeed, there are many reasons to consider a prenuptial agreement, even if you don’t have substantial pre-marriage assets to protect.
 After all, with over one in three modern marriages... [read more...

 Parents in denial about impact of separation on children

 Parents in the process of divorce are often in denial about how their separation has impacted their children, according to a recent survey.
-The report by parenting website Mumsnet polled 1,000 parents and 100 children separately to assess how... [read more...
+The report by parenting website Mumsnet polled 1,000 parents and 100 children separately to assess how well the... [read more...

 T’is the season to… divorce?

 The tabloid media will have you believe the Christmas period is the catalyst for a high percentage of relationship breakdowns and that January is actually boom time for family lawyers.
 In fact, January often sees twice as many couples begin divorce... [read more...

 Divorcee danger: the perils of online + DIY divorce

 A quickie divorce for £99?
 It’s an appealing headline and one that might make you think twice about instructing a solicitor.
 After all, how tricky can it be to manage your own divorce?
 With prices such as these, it’s easy to see why so many are... [read more...